Acquiring services in emerging economies

 After resolving the infrastructure issue, there are still 2 major barriers to accessing broadband services within emerging economies.

 - Means of payment

-There are over 1 billion people around the world without the means of identifying themselves (Desai, Diofasi, & Lu, 2018) and that is a potential problem in acquiring services that include connecting to the internet.
+There are over 1 billion people worldwide without the means of identifying themselves (Desai, Diofasi, & Lu, 2018), and that is a potential problem in accessing services, including connecting to the internet.

-Over 31% of adults worldwide do not have access to proper banking (Felsenthal & Hahn, 2018) meaning they also have limited options of paying for goods and services and no means of building a credit line.
+Over 31% of adults worldwide do not have access to proper banking (Felsenthal & Hahn, 2018), meaning they also have limited options to pay for goods and services and no means to build a credit line.

-What is surprising is the level of blockchain adoption in such areas with Nigeria leading in global crypto currency adoption with 32% of its population.
-In comparison, probably the most crypto friendly developed country, Switzerland, is at a mere 11% with only 6% adoption in the US.
+An interesting statistic is the level of blockchain adoption in areas such as Nigeria, leading in global cryptocurrency adoption with 32%.
+In comparison, arguably the most crypto-friendly developed country, Switzerland, has an adoption rate of 11% and only 6% adoption in the US.
 (Oluwole, 2021)

-Even with limited connection and hardware, it seems that global financial inclusion is possible without the need for banks.
-This means that people are ready and long for such opportunities, but their main drawback in regular and efficient use is still nonexistent or bad connectivity and hardware.
+Even with limited connection and hardware, global financial inclusion may be possible without banks.
+People may be ready and willing to explore such opportunities, with the main barrier to regular and efficient use being inadequate or nonexistent connectivity and hardware.

 How Common Is Crpyto?

 Share of respondents in selected countries who said that they used or owned crypto currencies (2020)